Pornographic film actor: Male performers

 American porn star Ron Jeremy was ranked by AVN at number one in their "100 Top Porn Stars of All Time" list, and is listed in the Guinness World Records for "Most Appearances in Adult Films".

 Canadian porn star Peter North, active since the early 1980s, was ranked at number 15 by AVN in their "100 Top Porn Stars of All Time" list.

-While the primary focus of heterosexual adult films are the women in them, who are mostly selected for their on-screen appearance, there is a definite focus on the male performers who are able to fulfill the desires of the male watching audience as their on-screen proxies.
+While the primary focus of heterosexual adult films is the women in them, who are mostly selected for their on-screen appearance, there is a definite focus on the male performers who are able to fulfill the desires of the male watching audience as their on-screen proxies.
 Most male performers in heterosexual pornography are generally selected less for their looks and more for their sexual prowess, namely their ability to do three things: achieve an erection while on a busy and sometimes pressuring film set, maintain that erection while performing on camera, and then ejaculate on cue.
 However, the majority of on-screen ejaculations, semen, and "money shots" are artificial.
 In the past, an actor's inability to maintain an erection or being subject to premature ejaculation could make the difference between a film turning a profit or a loss.
 If an actor loses his erection, filming is forced to stop.
-This problem has been addressed with the use of Viagra, although Viagra can make the actor's face noticeably flushed, give him a headache, make it difficult to ejaculate, and can take about 45 minutes to take effect.
+This problem has been addressed with the use of Viagra, although Viagra can make the actor's face noticeably flushed, give him a headache, make it difficult to ejaculate, and take about 45 minutes to take effect.
 According to director John Stagliano, using Viagra means "You also lose a dimension.
 The guy's fucking without being aroused."

 Ron Jeremy, John Holmes, and Rocco Siffredi are considered by AVN as the top male performers of all time.
 Adding to his fame, Ron Jeremy has been a staple in the industry since the 1970s and has become something of a cultural icon.

-Ken Shimizu is credited with having had sex with over 8,000 women in the course of making 7,500 films.